Home > Mortgage Loans > FHA Loans > FHA Loan Requirements

 Recommended: Average Monthly Expenses for One Person

-Because lenders’ rates and other terms can vary, it can make sense to shop around.
-It’s easy to check interest rates and other loan terms from a variety of lenders online.
+Because lenders’ rates and other terms can vary, it makes sense to shop around.
+You can check interest rates and other loan terms from various lenders online.
 It’s also important to pay attention to lender fees, which can add to the overall cost of your loan.
 Read lender reviews, and ask family, friends, or your real estate professional for their recommendations.

-Mortgage rates can fluctuate for various reasons, including changes in the overall economy, inflation, and shifts in the financial markets.
-And though the Federal Reserve doesn’t set mortgage rates, when it raises or lowers its benchmark interest rate, those decisions can influence the interest rate homebuyers pay.
+Mortgage rates can fluctuate for various reasons, including changes in broader market forces, the overall economy, and inflation.
+And though the Federal Reserve doesn’t set mortgage rates, when it raises or lowers its benchmark interest rate, it can influence the interest rate homebuyers pay.

-So if inflation continues to cool and the Fed lowers rates — as many economists are predicting — borrowing costs on many types of loans, including FHA mortgages, may drop.
+So, if inflation continues to cool and mortgage rates drop in line with the 2025 cut in the federal funds rate, borrowing costs on many types of loans, including FHA mortgages, may drop — as many economists are predicting.

 That doesn’t necessarily mean you should wait for rates to go down.
-If you’re ready to buy and you can find the home you want at a price you can afford and qualify for a mortgage, you may want to talk to a financial professional about what makes the most sense for you.
+If you’re ready to buy, you can find the home you want at a price you can afford, and you qualify for a mortgage, you may want to talk to a financial professional about what makes sense for you.

 FHA and conventional mortgages have a few key differences that you’ll want to check out when you’re deciding which is right for you.
 Some points to consider when you’re looking at an FHA loan vs. a conventional mortgage include:

 FHA loans are generally considered to be easier to qualify for than conventional loans.
 FHA borrowers typically need a credit score of 580 to be eligible to make a 3.5% down payment.
-And even with a lower score — in the 500 to 579 range — they may qualify with a 10% down payment.
+And even with a score between 500 and 579, they may qualify with a 10% down payment.

 In comparison, some lenders offer conventional mortgages with a down payment as low as 3%, but borrowers typically must have a credit score of 620 or higher to qualify for this amount.